 Kailua Beach Park

-While the beach park does offer shade and shelters from the sun, most choose to go out into Kailu Bay.
-The draw is really the ocean and the beach, wether your stand up paddling, kayaking or snorkeling, there's sure to be something for everyone.
+While the beach park does offer shade and shelter from the sun, most choose to go out into Kailua Bay.
+The draw is really the ocean and the beach, and whether you’re stand up paddling, kayaking or snorkeling, there’s sure to be something for everyone.
+If you are staying in a vacation rental along Kailua or Lanikai Beach, inquire about our free kayak, stand up paddled board, bike and snorkel deliveries.